HolovisSoftwareDev/react-native-svg-transformer-fix-expo/README.md

 # react-native-svg-transformer-fix-expo
- Module to correct the error of the react-native-svg-transformer module in the latest sdk web expo versions
+ Module to temporarily correct the error of the react-native-svg-transformer module in the latest versions of the expo web sdk

 ## how to configure

  Install the module to your expo project using npm or yarn